juliendorra/vector-monitor/README.md

 # Web DVG CRT Vector Monitor

 This project implements a web-based "fantasy" CRT vector monitor that receives drawing commands in real-time using PeerJS for peer-to-peer communication.
 It simulates the visual characteristics of a vector display, allowing other web applications to use it as an output peripheral.

+The commands are based on the ones in the Atari's Digital Vector Generator, used in Asteroids and Tempest.

 It's important to understand that this monitor emulates a *programmable display*.
 Rather than just rendering static images, applications send a sequence of commands—a program—that the monitor's vector generator interprets.
 This program can include control flow instructions like jumps and subroutine calls, enabling dynamic and persistent visuals.

+It's based on the [Atari Digital Vector Generator Simulator](https://laemeur.sdf.org/dvgsim/) by Adam Moore, with COLOR, CENTER and SCALE commands added.

 ## Architecture